agx/phosh/README.md

 For an explicit list of dependencies check the `Build-Depends` entry in the [debian/control][] file.

-If your distro doesn't ship [libhandy](https://gitlab.gnome.org/GNOME/libhandy) you need to build that from source.
-More details are in the [.gitlab-ci.yml][] file.

 ## Building

 We use the meson (and thereby Ninja) build system for phosh.
 The quickest